About 1.2% of India's 400 million

 The 14 months that I worked at the National Skill Development Corporation (NSDC) in 2010-2011 had a deep impact on me.
 It allowed me an unforgettable Bharat Darshan, to understand Bharat, the informal and traditional India.
 With hope in my

-The NSSO (National Sample Survey Organisation) 2011-12 data say that 89.2% of Indians did not receive vocational training, a desperate picture.
-But there is another piece of statistic which informs that 1.7% of Indians has learnt skills themselves.
+The NSSO (National Sample Survey Organisation) 2011-12 data says that 89.2% of Indians did not receive vocational training, a desperate picture.
+But there is another piece of statistic which informs that 1.7% of Indians have learnt skills themselves.
 They are ustaads, individuals with extraordinary motivation to self-express and to seek their calling in life.
 They may be poorly educated and born into families with modest resources but they look beyond those hurdles.
 They actively seek teachers and, if there are none, they learn by seeking any resource they can find.
 They learn less formally and more intuitively.
-In the Mahabharata, Ekalavya hoped Dronacharya would become his teacher but when it did not happen his efforts grew manifold and he learnt by himself. ustaads belong to the clan of Ekalavyas.
+In the Mahabharata, Ekalavya hoped Dronacharya would become his teacher but when it did not happen his efforts grew manifold and he learnt by himself.
+Ustaads belong to the clan of Ekalavyas.
 NSSO implies there are more than 6 million of them.
 I met a few hundred across India.

 Niranjan’s teacher at